BGI-SynBio/PyMOL-PUB/docs/source/index.rst

 as no useful tool is currently available for generating figures directly from structure data.
 Therefore, the integration of end-to-end visual interfaces becomes a pressing necessity.

-We have developed an open-source extension of PyMOL framework, named PyMOL-PUB, to streamline the creation of publication-quality figures from molecular structure data.
+We have developed an open-source tool of PyMOL framework, named PyMOL-PUB, to streamline the creation of publication-quality figures from molecular structure data.
 This extension offers a range of features, including structural alignment methods, functional coloring schemes, conformation adjustments, and layout plotting strategies.